rqlite/rqlite.io/content/en/docs/API/api/_index.md

 curl -XPOST 'localhost:4001/db/query?pretty&timings' -H "Content-Type: text/plain" -d 'SELECT * FROM foo'
 ```
 In both cases the response will be in the same form as when the query is made via HTTP GET.
->The plain/text format can be convenient for quick prototyping via `curl`, but it is strongly recommended you use the JSON format for production code.
+>The `plain/text` format can be convenient for quick prototyping via `curl`, but it is strongly recommended you use the JSON request format for production code.

 ### Associative response form
 You can also request an _associative_ form of response, by adding `associative` as a query parameter: